-(c) Applications for a Certificate of Appropriateness that are not Minor Alterations delegated to Department staff shall be scheduled for hearing by the HPC pursuant to Sections 1006.3 and 1006.4 below.
+Certificate of Appropriateness may be appealed to the HPC within 15 days of the date of the written decision.
+The HPC may also request review of any Departmental decision on an Administrative delegated to Department staff shall be scheduled for hearing by the HPC pursuant to Sections 1006.3 and 1006.4 below.